Office Acceptable Use Policy

 You should always consult with experts who have done the research.
 You need to protect your business with policies written by experts.
 There are companies like Template Zone that have done the research for you and already have the documents laid out for you, saving you time and money.
 See what Template Zone can do for you.

-The policy should be a joint effort of HR and Management and should have the following traits clearly outlined:
+The policy should be a joint effort of HR and Management.

-- According to a U.S. Department of Justice study, the number of employment discrimination and harassment cases filed per year since 1990 has tripled
+According to a U.S. Department of Justice study, the number of employment discrimination and harassment cases filed grows exponentially through the years.

 A Sample Acceptable Use Policy (AUP)

 (Your Company Name) is providing you with Internet email and/or Internet access.
 Use of this tool is governed by the following Acceptable Internet Use Policy.
 If a user violates any of the acceptable use provisions outlined in this document, his/her account will be terminated and future access will be denied.
 Some violations may also constitute a criminal offense and may result in legal action.
 Any user violating these provisions or any applicable state or federal laws is subject to loss of access privileges and any other disciplinary actions as determined necessary by (Your Company Name).

 The rest of the policy should clearly define Acceptable Use, Privileges, Netiquette, Security, Harassment and the Penalties involved with violating the policy.

 Template Zone has a comprehensive and easy to use Employee Handbook, HR Forms, Labor Posters and More.
 See some samples here.